 3. Enjoy the local eateries.

 The Kennecott Valley is teaming with great local eateries.
-The Roadside Potatohead has been serving food out of their classic food truck for over 20 years now, while somethings have hanged over that time, they still consistently make the best breakfast fare in town along with great lunch options and espresso.
+The Roadside Potatohead has been serving food out of their classic food truck for over 20 years now, while somethings have changed over that time, they still consistently make the best breakfast fare in town along with great lunch options and espresso.
 New to the west side of the Kennicott River is Tailor Made Pizza, serving out of a classic Anchorage Municipality bus, they serve gourmet slices and whole pizzas along with an array of other breakfast, lunch and dinner options.
 The Porch at Glacier View Campground offers the best BBQ in town, ½ pound gourmet bugers, hotdogs and other grill specialties along with cold beverages is one of our favorite ways to spend a sunny McCarthy evening.
 Looking for a more traditional sit down eatery?
 The McCarthy Lodge offers great pub fare at their New Golden Saloon along with fine dining in their formal dining room (reservations recommended!).
 In Kennecott, the Kennicott Glacier Lodge serves up both Lunch and an excellent style family dinner every night of the week, check with their front desk to get tonight’s menu.

 2. Take a self-guided hike on the West Side Glacier Trail